PowerNukkitX/PNX-CLI/README.md

 - pnx comp
   - -c&emsp;Check for available addons。
   - -i=name&emsp;Install or repair the addon according to the entered name.
 (The name is checked from the command above)
+- sys-install&emsp;Installing or uninstalling PNX in the system path
+  - -u&emsp;Uninstalling PNX-CLI from the system path
 - pnx about&emsp;Information about the PowerNukkitX CLI
+- pnx sponsor&emsp;View all sponsors of PNX
+- pnx ping&emsp;Check the network status from local to each endpoint of the PNX server